likai1993/likai1993.github.io/_pages/about.md

 News
 ----
 2023-07: Grateful to receive the "Run A Node" grant from Ethereum Foundation.
-The funding will support our ongoing research in running a full node in Ethereum networks.
+The funding will support our ongoing research by running a full node in Ethereum networks.

 2023-06: One proposal submitted to Ethereum Academic Grant is selected for funding.
 Thanks, Ethereum Foundation! [[Link]](https://blog.ethereum.org/2023/06/28/academic-grants-round-23)